iltommi/qdb-documentation/source/api/c.rst

 .. c:type:: qdb_error_t

     An enum representing possible error codes returned by the API functions.
 "No error" evaluates to 0.
-When the error is qdb_e_system, errno or GetLastError (depending on the platform) is updated to the corresponding system error.
+When the error is qdb_e_system, either errno or GetLastError (depending on the platform) will be updated with the corresponding system error.

 .. c:type:: qdb_option_t